-Estimating Macro-Fiscal Effects of Climate Shocks From Billions of Geospatial Weather Observations, 2022, pdf, Joint with B.Akyapi and E.Massetti
+Estimating Macro-Fiscal Effects of Climate Shocks From Billions of Geospatial Weather Observations, 2022, AEJ:Macroeconomics (forthcoming), last pdf version,

-The Role of Market Structure and Timing in Determining VAT Pass-Through, 2021,
+The Role of Market Structure and Timing in Determining VAT Pass-Through, 2021, R&R National Tax Journal,

-previous version Joint with A.Copestake
+IMF WP version Joint with A.Copestake and W.Zhang

 Digitalization to improve tax compliance: evidence from VAT e-invoicing in Peru, 2020,

-Journal of Public Economics, published paper,
+Journal of Public Economics, journal version,

 IMF WP version, Joint with E.Dabla-Norris, S.Khalid, and F.Lima